victor-barbe/DevOps-project/README.md

 To use this application, we first have to install npm with `npm install`.
 Then to run it, we need to type `npm start` in the command line, and the web server will be available at http://localhost:3000 .

 To run the test, we have to type in the command line `npm test`.
-The test will then confirm in the terminal that unit, API, configuration and connection are correct.
+The test will then confirm in the terminal that the database, API, configuration and connection are correct.

 ## Apply CI/CD pipeline